sylvainv/sylvainv.github.io/content/home/publications.md

 # Order that this section will appear in.
 weight = 40

+# Number of publications to list.
+count = 1

 # Show publication details (such as abstract)? (true/false)
 detailed_list = true